See my Million Dollar Shop® courses Here.

 In speaking to Shopify directly about BigCommerce, absolutely not ONE SINGLE WORD was said.
 At all.
 EVER.
 This is BETTER professionalism.
 They didn’t try to say they are better, they didn’t try to tell me why.
 They didn’t comment at all.

 And I tested them a couple times each on this.
 While both were very professional, Shopify, in my opinion, was more professional.

 10 – The reason I stayed with Shopify

-For me, Shopify ended up being $220/month cheaper, as mentioned above.
+For me, overall the Shopify pricing ended up being $220/month cheaper than BigCommerce pricing, as mentioned above.
 That was a huge part of why I’m staying with Shopify, but there is one other reason I’ve yet to discuss.
 One thing that Shopify has and does, that BigCommerce does NOT have.

 In talking to BigCommerce in depth, they do not have a solution at ALL for this.
 There’s not even an app that you can download to solve the problem, and here’s what it is: